buildkite/agent-stack-k8s/docs/sample_pipelines.md

   agents:
     queue: kubernetes
 ```

 For more complicated steps, you have access to the [`PodSpec`](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.29/#podspec-v1-core) Kubernetes API resource that will be used in a Kubernetes [`Job`](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.29/#job-v1-batch).
-For now, this is nested under a `kubernetes` plugin.
-But unlike other Buildkite plugins, there is no corresponding plugin repository.
+Currently, this is nested under a `kubernetes` plugin - but unlike other Buildkite plugins, there is no corresponding plugin repository.
-Rather, this is syntax that is interpreted by the `agent-stack-k8s` controller.
+Rather, this is syntax that is interpreted by the `agent-stack-k8s` controller:

 ```yaml
 steps:
 - label: Hello World!